Thursday, December 31, 2009

 Skin: Jan Marini's Bioglycolic line

-"With a formula as advanced as it is effective, the bioglycolic line keeps my skin in tip top shape.
+bioglycolic line keeps my skin in tip top shape.
 Though I have tried many other brands, I have been returning to Jan Marini."

 Fragrance: La Prairie's Life Threads in Silver.